mesosphere/dcos-docs-site/pages/1.13/developing-services/index.md

 | `package.json`           | Specifies the high level metadata about the package.                                                     | Yes      |
 | `resource.json`          | Specifies all of the required externally hosted resources (e.g. Docker images, HTTP objects and images). | No       |

-For more information, see [Getting Started with Catalog](https://github.com/mesosphere/universe/blob/version-3.x/docs/tutorial/GetStarted.md).
+For more information, see [Getting Started with {{ model.packageRepo }}](https://github.com/mesosphere/universe/blob/version-3.x/docs/tutorial/GetStarted.md).